Updated: Apr 2

 The positive feedback of "doing something"

-Another reason for focusing on 'doing something' is the concept of 'Behavioural Activation'.
-This has been used by psychologists for many years and refers to the idea that we don't spend ages trying to find the motivation to do something, but to get motivation from actually doing something even if it's a smaller amount.
+The reason that just 'doing something' is so important is due to something known as 'Behavioural Activation'.
+This technique has been used by psychologists for many years and refers to the idea that we don't have to spend ages trying to find the motivation to do something, but instead can get motivation from actually doing something even if it's a small amount to start with.
 It's often used in Cognitive Behavioural Therapy and useful within the treatment of depression.
 That's because people with depression tend to reduce activities that would give them positive emotions and by increasing those activities they can begin to feel the emotions they've lost.
 So whether it's making time to see friends that you haven't seen for a while, going for a walk in nature or trying a new food, each of those behaviours can be the springboard for a change in your life.

 Start small and aim for sustained change